Our Youth Programs

 Employment program for older youth searching for careers/entry level jobs.

-Get ready to write the Safe Food Handling exam for certification.
+We can help you get ready to write the Safe Food Handling exam for certification.

 This program is currently on hold, please contact the program coordinator if interested.